masteringmodernpayments/book/pci.md

 end
 ```

-This checks the code using the test suite and the two scanners, pushes it to my git server, and then deploys.
+This checks the code using the test suite and the two scanners, pushes it to my git server, and then deploys using Capistrano.